railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Paying the supplier
 -------------------

-Select the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoices --> Unpaid
-Supplier Invoices` for a list of supplier invoices that haven't yet been paid.
-Click the ``PO001`` text itself to open the invoice in read-only mode.
+Select the menu :menuselection:`Accounting --> Suppliers --> Supplier Invoices` and click on the :guilabel:`Unpaid` button for a list of supplier invoices that have not yet been paid.
+Write the ``PO00001`` in  `Source Document` text itself to find the invoice.
-In practice you'd search for the invoice by order number or, more generally, for invoices nearing their payment date.
+In practice you would search for the invoice by order number or, more generally, for invoices nearing their payment date.

-Click :guilabel:`Pay Invoice` in the toolbar to the right of the form, which opens a :guilabel:`Pay invoice` window with a description of the payment.
+Click on :guilabel:`Pay Invoice` button in the supplier invoice form.
+It opens the :guilabel:`Pay invoice` window in new tab with a description of the payment.

-Type ``Pay Supplier`` in the :guilabel:`Entry Name` field, and select \ ``Bank Journal``\   in the :guilabel:`Journal/Payment Mode` field.
-Then click :guilabel:`Full Payment` to the top left of the form, which carries out the payment action within Open ERP and returns you to the invoice.
-Although this invoice is still in the :guilabel:`Unpaid Invoices` screen, you can see it is actually paid because the :guilabel:`Paid/Reconciled` box is now checked and the :guilabel:`State` is now ``Done`` .
+``Supplier`` and ``Date`` comes automatically from invoice.
+You need to just enter the ``Payment Method``.
+After that click on :guilabel:`Validate` button to post this entry.

 .. index::
    single: module; account

 .. note:: Payment of an invoice

-	The method described here is for companies that don't use their accounting system to pay bills – just to record them.
+	The method described here is for companies that do not use their accounting system to pay bills – just to record them.
-	If you're using the :mod:`account` module fully other, more efficient, methods let you manage payments, such as entering account statements, reconciling paperwork, using tools for preparing payments, interfacing with banks.
+	If you are using the :mod:`account` module fully other, more efficient, methods let you manage payments, such as entering account statements, reconciling paperwork, using tools for preparing payments, interfacing with banks.

 You can monitor the accounting impact of paying the invoice through the chart of accounts available from the menu :menuselection:`Accounting --> Charts --> Chart of Accounts`.
-Open ERP automatically creates accounting entries from the payment and can reconcile the payment to the invoice.
+OpenERP automatically creates accounting entries from the payment and can reconcile the payment to the invoice.
 You now have a new transaction that has debited the ``Payable`` account with ``560.00`` and credited the ``Cash`` account.

-If you look in :menuselection:`Financial Management --> Reporting --> Journals` you will see both accounting transactions, one in each of the ``Purchase`` Journal and ``Bank`` Journal in ``Draft`` state.
+If you look in :menuselection:`Accounting --> Journal Entries --> Journal Entries` you will see both accounting transactions, one in each of the ``Purchase`` Journal and ``Bank`` Journal in ``Draft`` state.